-Please notify the program chairs if you want to withdraw your submission.
+Please notify the program chairs if you wish to withdraw your submission.

 Are there any formatting guidelines?

 All submissions must be in Adobe PDF format only.
 Files submitted in other formats or that do not use the submission template will not be considered for review.
-Please confer the ICIS 2018 Submission Guidelines for further information.
+Please consult the ICIS 2020 Submission Guidelines for further information.

 Where do I find the paper guidelines / templates?

 English (including American, British, Canadian, etc., dialects) is the language of the conference and of all submissions.

 Everything in the submission.
 All text, figures, tables, appendices, and references must be included within the page limit.

 What if my paper exceeds the page limits?

 Submissions that exceed the page limits will be desk rejected.